sameersegal/video-concat/README.md

             docker_image               = "XXXXXXXXXX.dkr.ecr.ap-south-1.amazonaws.com/ss-video-concate"
             sqs_queue_name             = "video-queue"
         ```
-        Note: You may note have the docker_image just yet.
-Put in a dummy value () and then update it after running the docker steps.
+        Note: You may not have the docker_image just yet.
+Put in a dummy value (like above) and then update it after running the docker steps.

     2. Run terraform
         ```